DavesProgramingSamples/HowToConnectToAnApi/README.md

 # Connecting to the API

+**Make sure that you have completed the previously mentioned points**
+- Node.js and JSON Server installed on your computer
+- Download the latest version of [Node.js](https://nodejs.org) and install it on your computer.
+- Follow the instructions in the getting [started section](https://github.com/typicode/json-server#getting-started) to install the JSON Server.

 Let’s take a look at the JSON Server.
 The JSON Server gives you the abilitiy to get a Fake REST API real quickly.
 We will create our own endpoint.
 In our example we will demonstrate how to show the Data from out API on a webpage.
 It is perfect to show junior developers how to interact with resources using HTTP requests, which is perfect for us here.
 Since an API can be accessed by many different methods – JavaScript, PHP, Ruby, Python and so on – the documentation for most APIs doesn’t tend to give specific instructions for how to connect.

 For our example I created a json File containing the Top 10 Movies of The Internet Movie Database and saved the content to a json file (imdbfilms.json)